SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 - **Azure storage explorer**: standalone application that has a UI to manage files and blobs in your storage account (it is a UI on top of AzCopy)
 - **Azure file sync**: tool to sync between a local Window server and azure storage, it is bi-directionally synced

+### Databases
+- CosmosDB: NoSQL DB, available in many regions globally, low-latency DB
+- SQL DB: relational DB, there are also other services variations with MySQL and PostgreSQL managed instances.

 # Identity, Access and Security